Kettle Crest

 Day 4: Midnight Ridge

 The last ride of our trip will be a great send-off, featuring a local favorite trail Midnight Ridge.
-We’ll try not to smell the barn just yet (despite the area’s popularity with horse enthusiasts), as today’s climb is not for the faint of legs.
-The total climbing sits at a manageable 2,300’, but 2 miles in the climbing grade is fairly unrelenting for the next 3.5 miles and 2,000’.
+We'll try not to smell the barn just yet (despite the area's popularity with horse enthusiasts), as today's climb is not for the faint of legs.
+The total climbing sits at a manageable 2,300', but 2 miles in, the climbing grade becomes fairly unrelenting for the next 3.5 miles and 2,000'.
 A major silver lining is the stunning views we will be continually confronted with, culminating in a final majestic view to the west before we drop into the bliss that is Midnight Ridge.

-Midnight Ridge is similar to some of the ripping downhills we’ve encountered so far in the trip, but what make it especially unique are the huge Ponderosa stands on the lower half, the lush meadows underneath them, intersected by a brown ribbon of smooth singletrack.
+Midnight Ridge is similar to some of the ripping downhills we've encountered so far in the trip, but what makes it especially unique are the huge Ponderosa stands on the lower half, the lush meadows underneath them, intersected by a brown ribbon of smooth singletrack.

 Undoubtedly tired and satisfied, we'll say goodbye to our Kettle Crest adventure, with a new appreciation for Washington's amazing variety of riding regions and remote singletrack.